ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The AS SHOULD NOT re-use subject identifiers for multiple different ROs.

-Note: the "formats" and "assertions" request fields are independent of each other, and a returned assertion MAY omit a requested subject identifier.
+Note: the "formats" and "assertions" request fields are independent of each other, and a returned assertion MAY use a different subject identifier.

+See {{security-assertions}} for considerations that the AS has to make when accepting and processing assertions from the client instance.

 \[\[ [See issue #43](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/43) \]\]